Britain's FTSE 100 rallies on U.S. debt deal expectations

 By David Brett

-LONDON, Oct 16 (Reuters) - Expectations of an imminent deal in Washington to avert a U.S. debt default sparked a late turnaround on Britain’s top share index on Wednesday.
+LONDON, Oct 16 (Reuters) - Expectations of an imminent deal in Washington to avert a U.S. debt default sparked a sharp turnaround on Britain’s top share index late on Wednesday.

-London’s blue chip index rallied off a session low of 6,504.27 to close up 22.48 points, or 0.3 percent at 6,571.59 after a senior Senate Democrat aide said negotiations on legislation to raise the country’s debt limit and reopen government agencies were nearing completion.
+London’s blue chip index rallied off a session low of 6,504.27 to be up 30.40 points, or 0.5 percent at 6,579.51 by 1457 GMT, after a senior Senate Democrat aide said negotiations on legislation to raise the country’s debt limit and reopen government agencies were nearing completion and a deal could be announced soon.

 “The pressing issue was the debt payments and a potential U.S. default and that is what we seem to have averted here and that is the reason why the market has spiked,” said Richard Hunter, head of equities at Hargreaves Lansdown.